 Effective February 1, 2015, Michael J. Paprocki was named Executive Director of BHJ.
 Mr. Paprocki has been with the agency since June 1992.
 He first began his tenure as a Senior Transportation Planner and advanced to Transportation Engineer in 1994.
 In 1998, Mr. Paprocki assumed the role as Transportation Study Director.
 His responsibilities previously included maintaining an effective working relationship with federal, state and local agencies, Mr. Paprocki develops, prepares and administers the agency’s annual transportation work program and writes and submits transportation grant applications and programs.
 He also was responsible for directing and managing members of the transportation staff in the technical aspects of the work program.
 In his new role, he will take on overall responsibility and management of the agency.
 You can reach Mr. Paprocki at extension 209.

-Mrs. Taylor came on board in March of 1998 as the organization’s secretary.
-Taylor was later promoted to the position of Administrative Assistant/Office Manager.
-Mrs. Taylor’s experience and organizational skills enable the agency to operate efficiently and effectively.
-Mrs. Taylor is responsible for managing all clerical and administrative staff, the purchasing of office supplies and equipment and the editing of all agency correspondences.
+Ms. Ward came on board in early January as BHJ’s Receptionist/Office Assistant.
+Ward was later promoted to the position of Office Manager.
+Ms. Ward is responsible for managing all clerical and administrative staff, the purchasing of office supplies and equipment and the editing of all agency correspondences.
 Furthermore, she oversees and assures the quality of agency reports including monthly Executive Committee packets and bimonthly commission packets.
-Mrs. Taylor is further responsible for planning and organizatiing special events including the BHJ Annual Dinner.
-You can reach Mrs. Taylor at extension 202.
+You can reach Ms. Ward at extension 202.

 Community Development Specialist